zopefoundation/manuel/src/manuel/README.txt

     ''

 Oh, we didn't have any failing tests, so we got no output.
 Let's try again with a failing test.
-This time we'll use the process function to simplify things.
+This time we'll use the "process_with" function to simplify things.

     >>> document = manuel.Document("""This is my
     ... doctest.